 - 25% of compensation, or

-According to the IRS, “up to $280,000 of an employee’s compensation may be considered.
-If you’re self-employed, use a special calculation to determine contributions for yourself.”
-The calculations can get more complicated if you are self-employed, so a professional tax advisor could be a great resource for helping to clarify your specific situation.
+You can use the IRS’s resource for determining contributions for yourself.
+If you’re self-employed, contribution calculations can get more complicated.
+A professional tax advisor could be a great resource for helping to clarify your specific situation.

 Benefits & Challenges of SEP IRAs